-They reached a destination and Claude Chase was ushered for questioning.
+They reached their destination and he was taken in for questioning.

 “Well, Mr Claude,” began Fowler, “I don’t know how to put it or who brought up your name…when this case, we’ve been working on, came to my desk with your name all over it more than a hundred times.
 It wasn’t too difficult to find you.
 Do you know where the glass called ‘Bottom’ is now?”

 “No,” said Claude.